 - 100% attendance club- the pupils names are posted outside the class of all of those that achieved 100% attendance that week. - Attendance trophy goes to the class with the highest attendance for that week in the assembly.
 Assemblies are very important as attendance is discussed and celebrated. - Weekly attendance figures are posted on twitter and on the school website. - At the end of the year any pupils who have achieved 96% receive a certificate and prize and are put into a year group draw to win one of the big prizes. - We have a Breakfast club for working and vulnerable families.
-This starts at 8am and costs 50p per day. - Individual teachers have their own reward scheme. - All these celebrations take place during assemblies to further raise awareness. - The attendance officer scrutinises and tracks the attendance of all learners daily by recording late and managing the registers. - All classes monitor and discuss attendance and late daily. - Teachers will pass on concerns of children with poor attendance to the AIO and FS. - Parents are called and/or texted on the first day of absence and three or more absences without explanation may result in a home visit.
+This starts at 8am and is free. - Individual teachers may have their own reward scheme. - All these celebrations take place during assemblies to further raise awareness. - The attendance officer scrutinises and tracks the attendance of all learners daily by recording late and managing the registers. - All office staff challenge poor excuses for nonattendance. - All classes monitor and discuss attendance and late daily. - Teachers will pass on concerns of children with poor attendance to the AIO and FS. - Parents are called and/or texted on the first day of absence and three or more absences without explanation may result in a home visit.
 This may be carried out on day 1,2 or 3 of absence. - Attendance is discussed at pupil progress meetings and parent's evening. - Regular meetings are held in school with parents/carers whose children have continuing poor attendance.
-This will be with the Attendance Improvement Officer and the Family Support. - Nursery children with 96% attendance receive a certificate and a prize 3 times a year and they receive these from Teddy Bear and Draco the Dragon. - All attendance incentives to be agreed with school council.
+This will be with the Attendance Improvement Officer and the Family Support. - Nursery children with 96% attendance receive a certificate.